For full coverage details

 We will respond to your complaint as soon as possible but will aim to respond within 30 calendar days of receipt of your complaint provided we have all the information we need to complete any investigation required.

 If we are unable to respond within 15 business days of receipt of your complaint, we will contact you to explain why.
 More complex complaints may take a longer period of time to resolve.
-Should we need more information or time to resolve your complaint, we will let contact you to let you know.
+Should we need more information or time to resolve your complaint, we will contact you to let you know.

-After our first contact, we will keep you informed about the progress of your complaint at least every 10 business days during this Stage 1, unless you agree to extend that period.
+After our first contact, we will keep you informed about the progress of your complaint at least every 10 business days during Stage 1, unless you agree to extend that period.